felixp7/lunar-logo/docs/tutorial.md

 Data types
 ----------

 You've already met literal lists.
-Let's see how `lunar.py` parses other kinds of words:
+Let's see how Lunar parses other kinds of words:

 - `true` and `false` are read as the corresponding boolean value.
 - `nil` is read as, well, the nil value (a.k.a. "null" or "None" in other languages).